srinju/Indexing-in-databases/README.md

---results when we run a command which selcts posts from a user with id = 2 limits= 40>>
+# results when we run a command which selcts posts from a user with id = 2 limits= 40>>

- EXPLAIN ANALYSE SELECT * FROM POSTS WHERE user_id=2 limit 40;
+--EXPLAIN ANALYSE SELECT * FROM POSTS WHERE user_id=2 limit 40;
                                                     QUERY PLAN
 -------------------------------------------------------------------------------------------------------------------
  Limit  (cost=0.00..4.53 rows=40 width=563) (actual time=29.699..29.704 rows=40 loops=1)